threlte/threlte/README.md

 ### Canvas

 The `<Canvas>` component is the root of your three.js scene.

-It's responsible for managing the frame loop as well as providing the three.js `Scene`.
+By default, the `<canvas>` element and the renderer will resize to fit the parent element whenever the window resizes.

 ##### Properties <!-- omit in toc -->